gaaclarke/thump/README.md

 - Tunneling - No matter the speed of an object it will hit anything it collides with, provided the dimensions of the objects is >= 1.
-- Slide, Pass, Touch (unimplemented), Bounce (unimplemented) behaviors when resolving collisions.
+- Slide, Pass, Touch, Bounce (unimplemented) behaviors when resolving collisions.

 ## Example